VivekManiCharan/CS19B032_ATMProject_CaseStudy2/README.md

   It has following Methods

   First transaction of the Customer while creating Account
-    1.Method to deposit Money
+    1. Method to deposit Money
-    2.Method to withdraw Money
+    2. Method to withdraw Money
-    3.Method to Change Pin
+    3. Method to Change Pin
-    4.Method to Change Pin
+    4. Method to Change Pin
-    5.Methods to Acesss private Vrilables like Account Number ,Name , Pin, Current Balance
+    5. Methods to Acesss private Vrilables like Account Number ,Name , Pin, Current Balance

     Mainly it has The Amount of Funds present in the ATM.